 We continued our trip south on Highway 1.
 Although the ominous fog engulfed us, there were many memorable views on the way to Los Angeles.
 Big Sur’s rugged coastline of cliffs and beaches are breathtaking.
 In San Simeon, on a beach a few miles from Hearst Castle, we discovered another sight to behold, hundreds of elephant seals lions basking in the sun.
 We learned that every year at the same time, these mammals undergo a ‘catastrophic molt’, losing an entire layer of skin and all their hair as they rest on Piedras Blancas Beach for six weeks.

 Our final destination, the Santa Monica, coast boasts, not sea lions, but plenty of people watching opportunities.
 We rode our rented bicycles through the carnival atmosphere at the Santa Monica pier, the performance artists at the Third Street Promenade and the proud bodybuilders at Muscle Beach.
-Where else but in Venice Beach would one stumble upon tattoo parlors, Botox shops, and medical marijuana walk-in clinics all on one boardwalk?
+Where else but in Venice Beach would one stumble upon tattoo parlors, Botox shops like this Botox in Chicago, IL or Botox in Virginia Beach, VA, and medical marijuana walk-in clinics all on one boardwalk?

 True to its reputation, L.A.’s traffic is horrendous, but we did explore Beverly Hills, the Sunset Strip, and Hollywood, where we took a Warner Bros Studio tour.
 Who knew “The Perfect Storm” was actually filmed in an indoor wave pool in a soundstage?